MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a.md

 ![question box](media/end-user-q-and-a/power-bi-qna.png)

-You'll also find Q&A on reports, if the report *designer* added a [Q&A visual](../visuals/power-bi-visualization-q-and-a.md).
+You'll also find Q&A on reports, if the report *designer* added an interactive [Q&A visual](../visuals/power-bi-visualization-q-and-a.md).

 ![Q&A visual](media/end-user-q-and-a/power-bi-q-and-a-default.png)